 “Slow down and let those dogs work and you will find more birds.”

 These barely audible words of wisdom drift across the South Dakota switchgrass prairie like an early morning mist.

 “Those dogs know what they are doing.
 Let them use their noses to find birds, and you won’t have to work quite so hard.”

 We had paused to catch our breath, water the dogs, and let the burn in our thighs subside when our newfound hunting partner, 82-year old Norm Lippert, shared this tidbit of knowledge from his 70+ years of chasing one of America’s favorite prey.
-The silence of our heavy breathing and the fast panting of our Brittany spaniels hung in the air while as pondered Norm’s sage advice.
+The silence of our heavy breathing and the fast panting of our Brittany spaniels hung in the air as we pondered Norm’s sage advice.

 After catching his breath, Vance Fielder, our unofficial leader, replied “yea, that is probably a good idea.”

 When Norm Lippert – whom we had affectionately nicknamed “Yoda” – shared pheasant hunting advice, we had learned to listen.